marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 .. index:: instruction attributes

-In addition to describing the instruction supported by the target machine, the md file also defines a group of :dfn:`attributes` and a set of values for each.
+In addition to describing the instruction supported by the target machine, the :samp:`md` file also defines a group of :dfn:`attributes` and a set of values for each.
 Every generated insn is assigned a value for each attribute.
 One possible attribute would be the effect that the insn has on the machine's condition code.